 DES/DDD shall be legally responsible for contract performance whether or not subcontracts are used [42 CFR 438.230(a) and 434.6(c).
 No subcontract shall operate to terminate the legal responsibility of DES/DDD to assure that all activities carried out by the subcontractor conform to the provisions of this contract.
 Subject to such conditions, any function required to be provided by DES/DDD pursuant to this contract may be subcontracted to a qualified person or organization.
 All such subcontracts must be in writing [42 CFR 438.6(1)].
+See the ACOM Contractor Claims Processing by Health Plan Subcontracted Providers Policy.

 All subcontracts entered into by DES/DDD are subject to prior review and written approval by AHCCCSA, Contracts and Purchasing, and shall incorporate by reference the applicable terms and conditions of this contract.

-The following subcontracts, unless otherwise specified, shall be submitted to AHCCCSA Division of Health Care Management for prior approval at least 30 days prior to the beginning date of the subcontract:
+The following types of subcontracts shall be submitted to AHCCCSA Division of Health Care Management for prior approval at least 30 days prior to the beginning date of the subcontract: